 Types of Amazon Advertising

-There are three main types of advertising on Amazon:
+There are several main types of advertising on Amazon:

 - Sponsored Products